-Shelter Access for Transgender People Experiencing Homelessness uring its tenure, the Trump Administration made a concerted effort to remove the protections and rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
-In 2019, HUD, under the leadership of Secretary Ben Carson, announced plans to gut protections for transgender and gender-nonconforming people experiencing homelessness by removing a crucial provision in the Equal Access Rule of 2016.
+The first Trump Administration made a conf L certed effort to remove the protections and rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
+In 2019, under the leadership of Secretary Ben Carson, HUD announced plans to gut protections for transgender and gender-nonconforming people experiencing homelessness by removing a crucial provision in the Equal Access Rule of 2016.
 This proposed rule change was an explicit attack on a community that already faced steep barriers to accessing shelter.
 One in three transgender Americans has been homeless at some point in their lives.
 The 2015 U.S. Transgender Survey found that 70% of respondents reported mistreatment in shelters due to their gender identity, and 44% reported they had to leave shelters due to poor or unsafe conditions.
-In April 2021, HUD, under the Biden Administration, withdrew the previous Administration's harmful changes to the Equal Access Rule, and reaffirmed HUD's mission and commitment to creating inclusive communities.
-The withdrawal also sends a signal that the agency will not engage in the federally funded discrimination proposed by the Trump Administration.
+In April 2021, under the Biden Administration, HUD withdrew the previous Administration's harmful changes to the Equal Access Rule, and reaffirmed HUD's mission and commitment to creating inclusive communities.
+The withdrawal also sent a signal that the agency will not engage in the federally funded discrimination proposed by the Trump Administration.
 Continued advocacy is critical.
-True Colors United notes that homelessness among transgender and gender non-conforming youth increased by 28% from 2022 to 2023, nearly twice that of the overall youth and young adult population.
+True Colors United notes: https://bit.ly/4iAB9hn that homelessness among transgender and gender non-conforming youth increased by 28% from 2022 to 2023, nearly twice that of the overall youth and young adult population.